-\paragraph{Parallel composability.} It is often the case that there are multiple algorithms that solve the same problem albeit with different average sensitivity guarantees.
-Such averagely stable algorithms can be composed by running them according to a distribution determined by the input graph.
-The advantage of such a composition, which we call a parallel composition, is that the average sensitivity of the resulting algorithm might be better than the component algorithms for all graphs.
+\paragraph{Parallel composition.} It is often the case that there are multiple algorithms that solve the same problem albeit with different average sensitivity guarantees.
+Such stable-on-average algorithms can be combined via \emph{parallel composition}, where we run these algorithms according to a distribution determined by the input graph.
+The advantage of parallel composition is that the average sensitivity of the resulting algorithm might be better than that of the component algorithms.